Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Assess dietary practices of individuals using the appropriate dietary assessment methodology

-- Assess nutritional advice and claims made by the food industry
+- Evaluate nutrition advice and claims made by the popular media and food industry

 - Search the scientific literature and critically evaluate a scientific article in nutrition